-This section identifies the low-income and disadvantaged communities within Montgomery, Miami, and Greene Counties.
-According to the CEJST, most of the multiple-burdened census tracts8 are located in the City of Dayton (especially south of the Great Miami River) with communities exceeding 7 out of 8 the CEJST categories including: climate change, energy, health, housing, legacy pollution, transportation, water and wastewater, and workforce development (Figure 32, next page).
+This section identifies the low-income and disadvantaged communities within Greene, Miami, and Montgomery Counties.
+According to the CEJST, most of the multiple-burdened census tracts8 are located in the City of Dayton (especially south of the Great Miami River) with communities exceeding 7 out of 8 the CEJST categories including: climate change, energy, health, housing, legacy pollution, transportation, water and wastewater, and workforce development (Figure 33 on next page).